 Case Study on the Development of the International Journal of Exercise Science

-Lyons, Thomas S., "Case Study on the Development of the International Journal of Exercise Science" (2011).
-Research on Institutional Repositories: Articles and Presentations.
-Paper 79.
+Lyons, Scott, "Case Study on the Development of the International Journal of Exercise Science" (2011).
+Publishing Journals using Digital Commons.
+Paper 10.